-- 1. Connect the Multifunction Probe to the PROBE with the help of the supplied 5m coax cable - 2.
-Select the WIRE input on the probe - 3.
-Select the Probe mode in the Delta X software - 4.
-Connect the low voltage "alligator" cable to the Multifunctional Probe. - 5.
-Create a source of sound in the room to activate any potential bugging devices and recognize them during the demodulation - 6.
+- 1. Connect the SWITCHER OUT to the INPUT with the help of the supplied jumper cable - 2.
+Connect the Multifunction Probe to the PROBE with the help of the supplied coax cable - 3.
+Select the WIRE input on the probe - 4.
+Select the Probe mode in the Delta X software - 5.
+Connect the low voltage "alligator" cable to the Multifunctional Probe. - 6.
+Press the Zero button in the software - 7.
+Create a source of sound in the room to activate any potential bugging devices and recognize them during the demodulation - 8.
 Connect the low-voltage "alligator" cable to the wire.
 If necessary use the in-line modular adapter and accessories: